act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 ## Background

+Some examples for this rule change the default user agent styling of links.
+This is done to illustrate the rule.
+Changing the default styles of links is not endorsed by this rule.

 - [Understanding Success Criterion 1.4.1: Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html)
 - [G183: Using a contrast ratio of 3:1 with surrounding text and providing additional visual cues on focus for links or controls where color alone is used to identify them](https://www.w3.org/WAI/WCAG21/Techniques/general/G183)
 - [F73: Failure of Success Criterion 1.4.1 due to creating links that are not visually evident without color vision](https://www.w3.org/WAI/WCAG21/Techniques/failures/F73)